aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/paragraphs/get-all-runs/_index.md

 ﻿---
-title: "Get all Run objects in a Word document"
+title: "Get all Run objects in a Word document online"
-second_title: " online"
 articleTitle: "Get all Run objects"
 linktitle: "Get all Run objects"
 type: docs